 He was an electrical engineer for PPL, Allentown, for 34 years until he retired.

 He was a member of St. Peter Roman Catholic Church, Coplay.

-Born in Allentown, he was a son of the late Frank and Elizabeth (Zarecky) Yost.
+Born in Northampton, he was a son of the late John and Theresa (Hujsa) Kozero.

 He was a Northampton High School graduate and had continuing education in metallurgy.